SujitDevl/Cricket-Management-system/README.md

 The Overall Description:

-In this system we tried to make an encouragement to players who are interested.
+In this system, we tried to make an encouragement to players who are interested.
 We developers give our best.
 Product perspective:
 Product functions